JoshuaBillson/PiDroneServer/README.md

 # Sources
 The code for the video stream was forked from Miguel Grinberg's [flask-video-streaming](https://github.com/miguelgrinberg/flask-video-streaming).
-You can read more about how this feature was implemented in his excellent [article](https://blog.miguelgrinberg.com/post/flask-video-streaming-revisited) on the subject.
+You can learn more about how this feature was implemented by reading his [article](https://blog.miguelgrinberg.com/post/flask-video-streaming-revisited) on the subject.